This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Donations

-All activity fees and school donations are combined and will be called family contributions.
-This means they are effectively a donation from families to help cover the costs of online subscriptions, visiting performers and student experiences.
+Activity fees and school donations are family contributions.
+This means they are effectively a donation from families to help cover the costs of online subscriptions, visiting performers and learner experiences.
 There may be other activities that require additional payments, such as trips and performances.

 EOTC is considered an important part of the learning programme.
 Notices of planned trips will be sent home via Hero and we need the permission slip to be signed and returned to school prior to these outings.